 Copyright Permissions: Authors should seek necessary permissions for quotations, artwork, boxes or tables taken from other publications or from other freely available sources on the Internet before submission to IJERCE.
 The acknowledgment must be given to the original source in the illustration legend, in a table footnote, or at the end of the quotation.

 Footnotes: Current addresses of authors if different from heading may be inserted here.

 Page Numbering: Every page of the manuscript, including the title page, references, tables, etc. should be numbered.

 Spelling: The journal uses American or British spelling and authors may follow the latest edition of the Oxford Advanced Learner's Dictionary for British spellings.
-We suggest the author use the grammar checkers, such as Grammarly or Whitesmoke.
+We suggest the author to use grammar checker, such as Grammarly or Whitesmoke.

 SUBMISSION OF MANUSCRIPTS

 Submission received electronically using the online submission system.
 For more information, go to our web page and click “Online Submission”.

 Ensure your MS has followed the IJERCE format (template) particularly the first four pages as explained earlier.
 The article should be written in a good academic style and provide an accurate and succinct description of the contents ensuring that grammar and spelling errors have been corrected before submission.
 It should also not exceed the suggested length.

 Suplementary documents including the following items: